What’s Written In The Stars For Your 2024? Here’s The Guiding Plot, According To Your Zodiac Sign

 Gemini Sun & Rising:

 Gemini, you’ve been preparing for the magic of this year without even knowing it.
 Jupiter, the Planet of Expansion, spends the first five months of 2024 in the sign of Taurus, rounding out its stay in your sector of spirituality, healing, and closure.
-Then on May 25, Jupiter enters your sign, where it will remain for the next 13 months, making this one of your luckiest astrological periods in the past twelve years.
+Then on May 25, Jupiter enters your sign, where it will remain for the next 13 months, making this one of your luckiest astrological periods in the past 12 years.
 The decisions you make during Jupiter’s transit through your sign will guide your journey for the next twelve years to come.
 Choose wisely, but also don’t overthink it.
 The more you trust yourself, the more life trusts you.

 There’s no need to feel pressure about this exciting transit — you should instead focus on cultivating presence and patience with yourself and others this year.
 Having Pluto in your fellow air sign of Aquarius for most of this year will increase your desire to expand, experiment, travel the world, meet new people, and awaken the masses.
 But all this airy energy in the cosmos could also feel overstimulating, and it could lead to you getting easily distracted.
 Spend time around people with earth and water placements in their chart, as they’ll help you feel peaceful.